cran4linux/bspm/README.md

 ### Ubuntu

-There are thousands of binary packages available via the [r2u](https://eddelbuettel.github.io/r2u/) repo:
+(Essentially) all of CRAN is available as binary packages via the [r2u](https://eddelbuettel.github.io/r2u/) repo:

 ```bash